Fumble has some handy tips to make your sexperiences better, not just longer

 3. More than just the in and out

-I’m not going to list all the possible options for a good time rather than just intercourse, there’s already a fab article about non-intercourse sex here.
+I’m not going to list all the possible options for sexy time without the sex.

-In short though, there are so many possible ways you can please your partner(s) outside of “put X in Y hole”.
+In short though, there’s so many possible ways you can please your partner(s) outside of “put X in Y hole”.
 (Fore)play around with different things to find out what you and your partner(s) enjoy.

 4. Communication is key

-Sorry for the cliche, but it’s a stereotype because it’s true.
-Talking to the people you have sexual relationships with about what you think are issues means they normally get resolved before they actually happen!!
+Sorry for the cliché, but that’s because it’s true.
+Talking to the people you have sexual relationships with about your concerns may put you at ease.
+And even resolve them before they happen.

 5. No matter what, probably best not to buy magic penis cream

-Just because something is a top seller on a sex toy site, does not always mean it’s the right thing for you.
+Just because something’s a top seller on a sex toy site, doesn’t always mean it’s the right thing for you.

 In general, penis enhancement can be incredibly dangerous.
 Just take a look at this HUGE list by the FDA about unsafe sexual enhancement products, labelled as “tainted sexual enhancement products”.